sukesh-ak/buildroot-luckfox-pico-ultra-w/README.md

-# How to compile and build OS for Luckfox Pico Ultra W using buildroot
+# How to build OS using buildroot for Luckfox Pico Ultra W

 ### Pre-requisite
 You need a computer with Linux (preferably Ubuntu).
 You can use PC, Virtual Machine or WSL2 for this.